-- Keep binkies clean in your purse with portion cups
+- Keeping binkies clean in your purse with portion cups

-- Keep diapers and wipes in every room you frequent
+- Keeping diapers and wipes in every room you frequent

-- Tie up poopy diapers in a scented bag before putting them in your diaper pail
+- Tying up poopy diapers in a scented bag before putting them in your diaper pail

-- Bounce on a yoga ball to help calm baby
+- Bouncing on a yoga ball to help calm baby

-- Put water in a binky and freeze it for instant teething relief
+- Putting water in a binky and freeze it for instant teething relief

 After giving birth, your focus is going to be on the baby, but you should also make taking care of yourself a priority!
-I give lots of advice on self care for a first time mom in post as well.
+I give lots of advice on self-care for a first time mom in this post as well.

 How do You Survive the First Week with a Newborn?

-The first week with a newborn is tough, so I hope my Newborn Baby Hacks post will help you transition into your new role!
-Even as a third-time mom, I’m still having to remember how to take care of a little one.
+The first week with a newborn is tough.
+Even as a third-time mom, I still had to remember how to take care of a little one.
 No one is perfect!
 Just take it one day at a time.